mattrussell2/15-docker/README.md

 4. Select the `cs-15` directory.
 5. Open a terminal and work!

-Note that after opening `VSCode`, you can usually simply click on the `cs-15 [Dev Container]` link instead of doing steps 2-4 above.
+Pro tip: Sometimes `VSCode` will open automatically to your container if it's the last place you were working.
+If not, after opening `VSCode`, you can usually simply click on the `cs-15 [Dev Container]` link instead of doing steps 2-4 above.

 # scripts
-We written some scripts for you to be able to interface with the course files.
+We have written some scripts for you to be able to interface with the course files.
 These are all available from within the container after you've installed it.

 ## pull-code
 The `pull-code` script is used to pull starter code for an assignment from the homework server to your local system.
 ##
 ```
-pull-code HWNAME
+pull-code ASSIGNMNET_NAME
 ```
-This script will pull the starter code for a given homework.
-For instance, running
+This script will pull the starter code for a given lab/homework/project For instance, running
 ```
-pull-code hw1
+pull-code lab0
 ```
-Will download the homework 1 starter code files.
+Will download the lab0 starter code files and place them in a folder named `lab0`.
 If you've already been working on a homework, make sure to make a local backup before running this command!

 ## jumbotest
 This command is to use our in-house unit testing framework.
 See here for details: https://gitlab.cs.tufts.edu/mrussell/JumboTest

 ## pull-backup
-pull-backup will pull a backup of your code from the homework server.
-If something goes wrong on your local system and you lose your files for an assignment:
+pull-backup will pull the most recent backup of your code that's on the halligan homework server for an assignment, and will place the files in a folder named `hwname-backup`.
+So, if something goes wrong on your local system and you lose your files for an assignment:

 1. Open your development container.
 2. ssh to the homework server (step 4 above) and navigate to your files.
 3. Open the files and verify that they have the correct contents.
-You can use the unix `cat`, `more`, or `less` commands to quickly peek at the files - or you can use `nano`, `emacs`, or `vim` for this - google how these are used.
+You can use the unix `cat`, `more`, or `less` commands to quickly peek at the files - or you can use `nano`, `emacs`, or `vim` to browse the files in more depth - google how these are used.
 4. Once you've verified that the files are what you want, exit from the homework server.
 5. Run the command `pull-backup hwname`.